projectara/greybus-spec/source/device_class/camera.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Camera Device Class Protocol defines how Camera Modules communicate with AP Modules in an Ara system.
-MIPI has specified two interface protocols for camera integration relevant to Ara systems, CSI-2 and CSI-3.
+The Greybus Camera Device Class Protocol defines how Camera Modules communicate with AP Modules in a Greybus System.

+MIPI has specified two interface protocols for camera integration relevant for Greybus Systems, CSI-2 and CSI-3.
 CSI-2 is a high-speed point-to-point unidirectional data transfer protocol.
 It defines an interface between a camera peripheral device and a host processor.
 CSI-2 usage is widespread in the mobile industry and is natively supported by